matthew-macwan/Image_Classification_with_Neural_Networks/README.md

 The project will require the following steps:

 Get images from Google of each of the species.
-Pre-process the images for model building, specifically nueral networks.
+Pre-process the images for model building, specifically neural networks.
 Build a Convolutional Neural Network.
 Fine tune the models.
 Deploy the best model - (possible deployments could be an iOS/Android app, etc.)